alterwear/arduino-firmware/README.md

 ## Basic NFC Setup on Uno

 Notes: I2C communicates over 2 lines (SDA and SCLK).
 These both need pull-up resistors because they are "open drain".[2]
 According to [1], the tag click has pull-up resistors on SDA and SCLK already.
 Table 15[3] says the I2C address is 04h.
-[A good tutorial on I2C from Sparkfun](https://learn.sparkfun.com/tutorials/i2c)
+[A good tutorial on I2C from Sparkfun](https://learn.sparkfun.com/tutorials/i2c).
+Uno: A4 (SDA), A5 (SCL).

 0. Note that the NFC cannot be connected to Tx, Rx while uploading.
-1. Connect GND, 3.3V to the Arduino
+1. Connect GND, 3.3V to the Arduino power pins.
+Connect SDA to A4 and SCL to A5.
+3. Use eink_i2c (which use Wire library) to read from NFC and update code.

 2. Possibly relevant:
    - https://community.nxp.com/message/977712?commentID=977712#comment-977712
    - Confirmed we're using the NT3H1101 (in the paper).
 [Datasheet](https://www.nxp.com/docs/en/data-sheet/NT3H1101_1201.pdf).
 Ch.
 9.6 has addressing info.
 I believe it's 85, 0b1010101, or 0x55.